Christmas Island traveller information

 Fax and other business services are available through the Post Office.

 Internet and other services such as photocopying and printing are available at the Christmas Island Visitors Information Centre.

 Electricity (consumer voltage 240V 50hz) is generated by diesel plants in the power station located on the island, and is operated by the Indian Ocean Territory Power Authority.

 Water is pumped from underground sources.
-The water supply is managed and maintained to Australian Standards by the Water Corporation under contract to the Department of Infrastructure, Regional Development and Cities.
+The water supply is managed and maintained to Australian Standards by the Water Corporation under contract to the Department of Infrastructure, Transport, Cities & Regional Development.

 The local newspaper The Islander is produced fortnightly by the Shire of Christmas Island and is available from various shops on the Island.

 There is a wide range of recreational activities and facilities available on the Island for visitors and residents alike.
 The Christmas Island Visitors Information Centre can provide information on the activities and facilities.
 Notices of events are posted in the local Newspaper, The Islander, and on the blackboards at the Roundabout.

 Christmas Island National Park covers approximately 63 per cent of the Island and contains large tracts of tall rainforest, beaches, caves, freshwater streams and waterfalls as well as rare plants, bird life and other wildlife.
 A Visitor's Centre is operated by Parks Australia at Drumsite where advice on plants, wildlife and sightseeing is provided.
 The park is accessible by road and there are many walks along boardwalks or tracks.
 Guided tours are also available.